 3. Sun Exposure

 Here’s more reason for you to stock up on some sunscreen.

 Besides this, sun exposure might darken freckles as well.
 Although they are generally no cause for worry, they might indicate an increased risk of developing skin cancer.5

 Sometimes, the cause of blemishes on your skin might be in your DNA.
 Apart from acne, certain genetic disorders that might contribute to marks on your face include

 - Darier disease: This condition leaves wart-like blemishes on the forehead.
 These blemishes are usually yellowish in color, hard to the touch, mildly greasy, and might emit a strong odor.
-Sun exposure, injuries, scratching, and ingestion of certain medications might aggravate this condition.6
+Sun exposure, injuries, scratching, and ingestion of

 - Fabry disease: This disorder is caused due to the buildup of a particular type of fat, globotriaosylceramide, in the body’s cells.
 It leads to the formation of angiokeratomas, clusters of small and dark red spots, on the skin.7